iOS 11 brings drag-and-drop, windows and a file system to iPad

 Apple-Liveblog0935

-The company is also launching a new app called Files, that bring desktop-style file management to iPad.
-The app brings together all your files and supports nested folders, tags, search etc. Files also supports iCloud and 3rd-party storage providers like Dropbox and Google Drive.
+The company is also launching a new app called Files, which brings desktop-style file management to iPad.
+The app brings together all your files and supports nested folders, tags, search, etc. Files also supports iCloud and third-party storage providers like Dropbox and Google Drive.

-Launching Files is a way to appease power users while not making iPad too complicated for the average user, since building a full file system into iOS would have been to confusing for users who crave the simplicity iPad provides.
-Of course it is also a not-so-subtle acknowledgment that as great as the simplicity of mobile is, sometimes we just need desktop-level features like a file system and windows.
+Launching Files is a way to appease power users while not making iPad too complicated for the average user, as building a full file system into iOS would have been too confusing for users who crave the simplicity iPad provides.
+Of course, it is also a not-so-subtle acknowledgment that as great as the simplicity of mobile is, sometimes we just need desktop-level features like a file system and windows.

 iOS 11 will be available to developers today, and everyone else as a free upgrade in the fall.